-4.12 Rare or threatened flora and fauna
+4.12 Rare or Threatened Flora and Fauna

-This study found that 53% of native flora species are threatened with extinction from Knox within the next decade or two (Section 3.4.2, Appendix B).
-There is also a high proportion of fauna species in Knox that are threatened or near-threatened statewide (Section 3.5, Appendix D).
+This study found that 41% of native flora species are Critically Endangered with extinction from Knox (Section 3.4.2, Appendix B).
+There is also a high proportion of fauna species in Knox that are threatened or near-threatened state-wide (Section 3.5, Appendix D).
 However, the threats to these species can be overcome and it is reasonable to aim to retain all presently existing native fauna and flora species until at least the year 2020 (which is a strategic target date for Council).

-The first step to conserve these species is to protect their habitat, which is principally within Sites 1-98 of Volume 2.
-Most sites contain at least one species that is threatened in Knox.
+The first step to conserve these species is to protect their habitat, which is principally within Sites 1-98 of Volume 2 (excluding Site 52, which has been recently degraded).
+Every site contains at least one species that is threatened in Knox.
 Protection of habitat in these sites is a major thrust of the recommendations in this report.

 The second step is to increase the numbers of the many plant species that are present in such small populations that they are vulnerable to inbreeding and chance events such as vandalism or digging by foxes.
-Breeding programs for this purpose could be coordinated by Knox City Council, particularly focusing on the more secure reserves and the more threatened species (particularly those that are critically endangered in Knox or threatened statewide).
+Breeding programs for this purpose could be coordinated by Knox City Council, particularly focusing on the more secure reserves and the more threatened species (particularly those that are critically endangered in Knox or threatened state-wide).
 Sometimes pollen, seed or whole plants will need to be introduced from a nearby site in the same biogeographical zone (Section 3.2) so that outbreeding can occur.